 Now that you know the components of an outline and what to include, you’re probably thinking about how to write a book outline through a template.

-Luckily there are templates that make creating an outline of a book simple.
+Luckily, some templates make creating an outline of a book simple.
 To help you do so, here are some outline templates to get you started.

 Simple two-column template